Awalrod/AndroidCanOpenDemo/README.md

 All of your current profiles are listed underneath the "Add Profile" button.
 To edit or delete and existing profile click the "Edit" or "Delete" buttong below the profile information.

 #Links
 Repository for the fuel gauge widget: https://github.com/tethridge/fuel-gauge
+Repository for the raspberry pi setup and code: https://github.com/mpcrowe/canopen-raspberrypi